Dutchie's Restaurant | Eyewitness News

 When he heard of the closing, Mayer decided to move with his family, back to his hometown and start a new restaurant.
 He says the menu will be similar to Brunetti’s.

 “We’re going to continue to do almost the same idea.
 We’re going to do pizza, subs, and takeaway dinners.
-You know with the pandemic going on right now it’s a littl ebit more difficult to be a standard restaurant.
-So we want to kind of capatalize on take away foods and let people enjoy their good quality food at their home,” Mayer said.
+You know with the pandemic going on right now it’s a little bit more difficult to be a standard restaurant.
+So we want to kind of capitalize on takeaway foods and let people enjoy their good quality food at their home,” Mayer said.

 The restaurant’s name will be Dutchie’s.

 “Yes it’s difficult.
-You know every day when you hear of how many people are sick and then you worry about it like it’s going to get worse? or are we goign to turn the corner and we’re gonna start getting better in our whole situation,”
+You know every day when you hear of how many people are sick and then you worry about it like it’s going to get worse or are we going to turn the corner and we’re gonna start getting better in our whole situation,” Mayer said.